 There most definitely is a positive and comforting aspect to the idea that love endures the loss of a loved one.
 Nonetheless, the reality that love endures can bring forth a renewed sense of grief during the holiday season, even if a family member or other loved one was lost a good deal of time in the past.
 Because love endures, the sense of love during the holiday season may be sharper and more intense than what you’ve faced as part of your routines if day-to-day life.
 Self-care during the holiday season must include addressing these more intense emotions.

 The immediate response for many people experiencing magnified loss during the holidays is to try and push those feelings away, to try and bury the emotional responses.
-In fact, for many suicide survivors, the preferred response is to embrace and accept the emotions that rise during the holidays.
+In fact, for many suicide survivors, the preferred response is to embrace and accept the emotions that arise during the holidays.

 Attempting to bury emotions is not considered a healthy course to take.
 Burying emotions prevents you from addressing them and allows them to fester and persist.